MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-gridlines-snap-to-grid.md

 ![Screenshot of the report canvas, showing how to use the Align button to align a selected visual to the edge (or center) of the canvas.](media/desktop-gridlines-snap-to-grid/snap-to-grid_6.png)

 When two or more visuals are selected, they are aligned together and use the existing aligned boundary of the visuals for their alignment.
-For example, if you select two visuals and choose the **Align Left** option, the visuals then align to the left-most boundary of all selected visuals.
+For example, if you select two visuals and choose the **Align left** option, the visuals then align to the left-most boundary of all selected visuals.

 ![Screenshot of the report canvas, showing how to align two visuals using the Align Left option.](media/desktop-gridlines-snap-to-grid/snap-to-grid_7.png)